Contractors-Sales Tax Credits

 If you pay tax on the purchase of the washer and dryer, you can take a credit for the sales tax you paid on your purchase against the tax you collect from the customer.
 The same would be true if you resold leftover lumber or plumbing supplies that you did not install.

 You are allowed to take a credit and subtract the credit amount from the amount of sales tax due when you file your sales tax return.
-Any credits claimed must be reported in Step 5 of your sales tax return.
-In addition, you must file a completed Form AU-11, Application for Credit or Refund of Sales or Use Tax, and attach proof of your eligibility for the credit.
+You can claim a credit if you Web File your return, see Claiming a credit on your sales tax web file return.
+Any credits claimed must be reported on the applicable jurisdiction line(s) of your sales tax return for the jurisdiction where the tax was paid.
+In addition, you must complete the credit or refund details page when you Web File to substantiate the credit.
 (See Documentation required below).

 The taxable sale and the tax due on the sale are reported on your sales tax return that covers the period when the work is performed, even if you have not yet received payment from your customer.
 In certain jobs, it may take longer than one reporting period to complete the job.